jiasenlu/HieCoAttenVQA/README.md

 We use iTorch to demo the visual question answering with pre-trained model.
 In the root folder, open `itorch notebook`, then you can load any image and ask question using the itorch notebook.

+Some of the data file can be download at [here](https://filebox.ece.vt.edu/~jiasenlu/codeRelease/co_atten/data_file/)
 ##### Attention Visualization